Toad-Stool5829/imwifnf-tari-fanmade-executable/README.md

 scuffed in places, but overall it works. i couldnt find out how to disable the update check so yeah live with it lol.

-title tari doesnt exist because its not based off of the whitty mod
+title tari doesnt exist because its not based off of the whitty mod.

+if u want mac or linux version then suck it up and build it yourself im not ur slave.

 ORIGINAL MODS

 Kade Engine: https://github.com/KadeDev/Kade-Engine

 SMG4 Tari Mod: https://gamebanana.com/mods/285733

 To compile: put this in with a standard kade engine master and build it with all the necessary dependencies.